aungheinkyaw11/HelloCloud/terraform/README.md

 # Terraform
 This collection of Terraform labs teaches a complete, practical workflow for using Terraform in multi-account AWS environments.
 You will learn how to structure Terraform projects, configure providers and aliases for multiple AWS accounts, and use workspaces and `.tfvars` files for environment separation.

 The labs cover IAM roles and trust relationships (including how to use `sts:AssumeRole` and temporary session tokens), how to fetch and output VPC data from different regions, and how to organize reusable code with Terraform modules (both local and remote/git modules).
 You will also practice using Terraform commands (`init`, `plan`, `apply`) and learn common troubleshooting steps.
-By the end, you’ll be able to manage multi-account, multi-environment infrastructure with modular, repeatable Terraform code.

 ---